Tsindwr/site/public/core/volatility-and-perks.md

 ## Perks of the Profession
 ###### Perks

 **Perks** allow all players, including the GM, to level up their Volatility rolls and tips the odds in their favor.
 Perks give Volatility results a secondary effect, which can turn the tides in an integral Test.
-Perks are bought using the [[Experience Points]] system, oftentimes only costing a few [[Experience Points|Beats]] (these are low-cost abilities).
+Perks are bought using the [[experience|Experience Points]] system, oftentimes only costing a few [[experience|Beats]] (these are low-cost abilities).

 A Perk can be assigned to a specific slot on a Volatility die.
 A slot is any number on the Volatility die that is neither its maximum or minimum value.
 Assigning a Perk to a slot, moving a Perk to a new slot, or swapping two assigned Perks requires spending 1 Beat.
 A creature can only assign Perks to slots that are equal to their Potential score or lower.